 In this paper, we study the effect of communication delay on the effectiveness of controlling cascading failures.
 We illustrate the problems associated with communication-dependent control and the issues of peer schemes (referred as "simple control") that ignore such dependency.
-We propose a new failure model to capture the impact of communication delay on cascade failures in power grid.
-Built upon the model, we further propose a control mechanism to effectively mitigate the cascade failure using information from the states of both the power grid and the communication network.
+We propose a new failure model to capture the impact of communication delay on cascade failures in power grids.
+Building upon the model, we further propose a control mechanism to effectively mitigate the cascading failures using information from the states of both the power grid and the communication network.
 Our simulation results show that the communication delay has different effects on the development of cascading failures in different scenarios and power grid conditions.
-Specifically, we investigate the effect of control on the power lines operation point, the effect of adverse communication delays, and different protection trigger time, as well as the effects of different network sizes and topologies.
+Specifically, we investigate the effect of control on line overheating, the effect of adverse communication delays, and different protection trigger times, as well as the effects of different network sizes and topologies.
 Our evaluation results demonstrate that our algorithm can consistently achieve much better performance compared to that of peer works in mitigating cascading failures.